pskumar1/DAMgmt/Assignment_4/README.md

 	SUPERVISORY_ID (a SERIAL id), EMPLID, USERID, FIRST_NAME, MIDDLE_NAME, LAST_NAME, HIRE_DATE, JOB_TITLE, REPORTS_TO (references to the SERIAL id).

-    Please refer to the Organization Chart.pdf to understand the supervisory org hierarchy data loaded into this table.
+    Please refer to the Organization Chart.jpeg to understand the supervisory org hierarchy data loaded into this table.

 Queries
 ----------